awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 The source code examples to follow are available here: [dotnet\-core\-tutorial\-source\.zip](samples/dotnet-core-tutorial-source.zip)

 **Note**
 The following procedure shows how to convert the project code into a web application\.
 To simplify the process, you can generate the project as a web application right from the start\.
-In the previous section [Generate a \.NET Core Project](#dotnet-core-tutorial-generate), modify the `dotnet new` step's command with the following command\.
+In the previous section [Generate a \.NET Core project](#dotnet-core-tutorial-generate), modify the `dotnet new` step's command with the following command\.

 ```
 C:\Users\username> dotnet new web -o dotnet-core-tutorial